richardgourley/django-wagtail-stepbystep/README.md

 - NOTE: 'venv' should come with Python3 but on some systems such as Debian/ Ubuntu you will need to run 'apt-get install python3-venv' to install the 'python3-venv' package.

-4. *A folder called 'projectfolder' should have been created inside your 'Dev' folder or whatever folder you have created to store your virtual environment projects from step 1.
-Go into this folder and activate your virtual environment.*
+4. **A folder called 'projectfolder' should have been created inside your 'Dev' folder or whatever folder you have created to store your virtual environment projects from step 1.
+Go into this folder and activate your virtual environment.**

 `cd projectfolder`

 `source bin/activate`

 On Windows the command to activate your virtual environment will be different, something similar to:

 `mysite\env\Scripts\activate.bat`

+5. **Install wagtail**
+With our virtual environment up and running, the command line should say:

+(projectfolder) ...../Dev/projectfolder

+Now we will use the pip installer to install wagtail:

+`pip install wagtail`